-The 2020 General Election will be held in October along with the End of Life Choice and cannabis > referendums. > > General elections decide who represents us in government.
-New Zealand usually has a general election > every 3 years.
+The 2020 General Election was held in October along with the End of Life Choice and cannabis referendums.

+General elections decide who represents us in government.
+New Zealand usually has a general election every 3 years.

 The voting system we use in a general election is called Mixed Member Proportional (MMP).

 The general election cycle